 The Detention Forum Team

-Eiri Ohtani has directed the Detention Forum as a freelance worker since 2009.
+Eiri Ohtani is the Project Director of the Detention Forum since 2009.
 A migrant herself, she has worked with asylum seekers and immigrants for many years and was previously Director at Asylum Support Appeals Project.
-She now works as a consultant for NGOs, specialising in advocacy and strategy worked at the International Detention Coalition.
+She now works as a consultant for NGOs, specialising in advocacy and strategy, worked at the International Detention Coalition.
 She recently co-authored a report on alternatives to detention Without Detention and has been involved in developing a number of community-based alternatives to detention pilots in Europe.
-She tweets as @EiriOhtani and is Chair of Every Casualty Worldwide.
+She tweets as @EiriOhtani and is also Chair of Every Casualty Worldwide.

 Kalina is a masters student at UCL studying Globalisation and also volunteers at Harrow Law Centre.
 Kalina has just joined Detention Forum as a volunteer in August 2015.
 She wants to play a small part in changing the immigration detention system for the better and tweets as @kalinashah.

 Sylvia says she is a “migrant who benefited from an open European political union which allowed me to choose where to live, work and settle.
 Throughout my life, I have worked and lived with refugees and asylum seekers in England and abroad and feel strongly that a just society must treat any newcomer with fairness and dignity, especially the most vulnerable.”
 She supports the Detention Forum as a volunteer.

 Galadriel is a PhD student at University of Bath.
 She will join the Detention Forum team as a volunteer in September 2015.
 She would like to be involved in the fight against immigration detention in the UK as this is what she is already doing in Italy.
 She tweets as @Gala_dr